marcosvm13/blog/_posts/q-for-functional-programmers.md

 a higher order function that collapses a data structure.
 In q, the analogous for this function is the so-called `over` *iterator* (`/`).

-%%JM is foldRight (the catamorphism of List) the equivalent of '/' or is it foldLEFT (from the Foldable type class).
+%%JM is foldRight (the catamorphism of List) the equivalent of '/' or is it foldLEFT (from the Foldable type class)?

 > The notion of *iterator* in Scala refers to a different concept, namely generators.
 Indeed, we